quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week1.md

 title: Week 5
 ---
 # **February Week 1**
+## **Wednesday: Februrary 7**
+- 9:15  AM: Signed In.
+- 11:00 AM: listeners are not removed from the document in `ShiftPointer`.
+Added to the issue tracker.
+Still not able to firgure out why the screen is freezing !

 ## **Tuesday: Februrary 6**
 - 9:20  AM: Signed In.
 - 10:00 AM: **Fixed:** `Show the UV sliders only after the texture is loaded.` (**#192**)